TheAthlete/Dancer2-Template-Haml/README.md

           cache: 1
           cache_dir: "./.text_haml_cache"

-Or you may also change the rendering engine by setting it manually with C<set> keyword:
+Or you may also change the rendering engine by setting it manually with `set` keyword:

     set template => 'haml';
     set engines => {
           template => {